azonenberg/pcb-checklist/layout-checklist.md

 * [ ] Minimal slots in planes from via antipads
 * [ ] Sufficient width for planes/traces for required current

 ## Sensitive analog
 * [ ] Guard ring / EMI cages provided if needed
 * [ ] Physically separated from high current SMPS or other noise sources
 * [ ] Consider microphone effect on MLCCs if near strong sound sources
+* [ ] Feedback track for resitive divider for power converter IC routed after the last filter capacitor.
+Avoid routing from the Inductor pad connected at SW node of the IC which also has same net name as the last filter capacitor.

 ## Mechanical
 * [ ] Confirm all connectors to other systems comply with the appropriate mechanical standard (connector orientation, key position, etc)